When the brain changes, so does communication. Fortunately new, tech-based communication tools can help.

 - Wearables: Wearable tech has significantly advanced in recent years.
-Products like the Lively Wearable present a stylish, and perhaps less intrusive, alternative.
-Many of today’s call button systems do have a newer, more sophisticated look, can work outside, and also feature fall-detection sensors.
-Consumer Advocate offers an overview of the 10 best systems, including GreatCall’s Lively Mobile.
+Products like the Lively Wearable2 present a stylish, and perhaps less intrusive, alternative.
+Many of today’s call button systems do have a newer, more sophisticated look, can work outside, and also feature fall-detection sensors, including GreatCall’s Lively Mobile Plus.

 - Accessibility: Sometimes, just a little tweak in the way an individual uses technology can make a big difference.
 Rebuilding fine motor skills after a stroke or surgery?
 Apps like Abilipad and Dexteria address such motor challenges.
 Or, Android users can search for “Accessibility” options in Google Play.

 - Remote Monitoring: Birkett’s son, who is profoundly deaf, relies on the Ring doorbell system to notify him when someone is at his front door—whether he is at home or away.
 “He can’t hear the doorbell, but his phone vibrates with a message alert,” she says.
 Caregivers of those living alone with dementia may also benefit from Ring or similar systems (GrandCare, for example), which allow them to monitor and address time-sensitive elopement incidents or other safety concerns.

 - Cloud Platforms: Thanks to cloud-based tech, all of these communication tools can “talk” to each other and move with you and your loved one (i.e. on vacation, to doctor’s appointments, trips to the grocery store, etc.).
 Giving long-distance caregivers and other care team members access to a virtual dashboard also means all can stay informed and keep in touch more readily, an important utility particularly in cases of emergency.